 Beginning with the data collection for 2018, BLS revised the sample for the CPI to be based on Core Based Statistical Areas (CBSAs).
-Previously the sample was based on Metropolitan Statistical Areas (MSAs) as defined in 1998.
+Previously, the sample was based on Metropolitan Statistical Areas (MSAs) as defined in 1998.
 In addition, the population required to be designated a Class A CPI city was increased from 1.5 million to 2.5 million.
-The following major metropolitan areas were eliminated under the new sample design: Pittsburgh PA, Cincinnati-Hamilton OH-KY-IN, Cleveland-Akron OH, Milwaukee-Racine WI, Kansas City MO-KS, and Portland-Salem OR-WA.
-There are now 23 major metropolitan areas (excluding Puerto Rico, which is unchanged) with local CPI data, down from 28 last year (Riverside-San Bernardino has been split off from the Los Angeles survey area).
-This decline has resulted in fewer metropolitan component areas receiving local CPI adjustments, down to 70 metropolitan areas and subareas (HUD Metro FMR Areas) from 124 metropolitan and nonmetropolitan areas.
-There are no longer any nonmetropolitan areas using local CPI inflation factors (except for Puerto Rico).
+The following major metropolitan areas were eliminated under the new sample design: Pittsburgh PA, Cincinnati-Hamilton OH-KY-IN, Cleveland-Akron OH.
+Milwaukee-Racine WI, Kansas City MO-KS, and Portland-Salem OR-WA.
+With the change in metropolitan area definitions and the designation of Class A cities, the number of CPI cities declined from 28 metropolitan areas to 23 metropolitan areas (Riverside-San Bernardino has been split off from the Los Angeles survey area).
+This decline has resulted in fewer metropolitan component areas receiving local CPI adjustments.
+The 2018 CPI data with new metropolitan area definitions was first used with the FY 2020 AAFs.
+This change did not impact Puerto Rico which applies an island-wide CPI to all metropolitan and nonmetropolitan areas